Home » How Well Can Parrots See? (Vision Range)

 Their wavelengths are measured in nanometers.
 Parrots can’t detect light with a wavelength above 700 nanometers.
 Infrared light has a wavelength of 780 to 300,000 nanometers.

-Are Parrots Color Blind?
+Parrots Aren’t Color Blind

-As mentioned, parrots have 4 color receptors: green, blue, red, and ultraviolet.
-They possess more cones in their retinas than humans, meaning they can see more colors.
+Parrots possess more cones in their retinas than humans, meaning they can see more colors.

 If you’ve seen an image trying to replicate what ultraviolet looks like, you may assume the colors are monochromatic.
 This leads us to believe that parrots only see things with a purple hue, but that’s untrue.

-What Does Parrot Vision Look Like?
+What Parrot Vision Looks Like

 As for color, it’s not enough to look up pictures of ultraviolet photographs.
 Remember, humans can’t detect ultraviolet, so any depiction of the color is guesswork.